iceruntime/docs/README.md

  - [Nix does not cache failed builds](https://github.com/NixOS/nix/issues/4127)

 General problems with nix:
  - Before starting long builds, users cannot see the "build plan" because it is not static.
 Our system should give you all build steps statically even before building.
+Part of the problem is that the outputs of Nix flakes are given by a function.
+This means that without choosing specific inputs it is impossible to know what the outputs are going to be.